-The Looking Ahead and Unclaimed Coogan programs are two of these services, but they are unrelated aside from both being under The Actors Fund umbrella.
+The Looking Ahead and Unclaimed Coogan programs are two of these services, but they are unrelated aside from both being under the Entertainment Community Fund umbrella.

-The Actors Fund was appointed trustee of unclaimed Coogan funds by the State of California in 2003.
+The Entertainment Community Fund was appointed trustee of Unclaimed Coogan funds by the State of California in 2003.
 Banking, administrative and advertising expenses are paid annually by the Screen Actors Guild/Producers’ Industry Advancement Cooperative Fund.
 Since its founding, the Trust has received tens of thousands of deposits totaling nearly $4 million and distributed more than $1 million to beneficiaries.

 If you are or were ever a professional young performer, some of this money might be yours!